Published on 06-Jul-2020

 Ultrasonic Testing Procedure: Explained Step-By-Step

-Table Of Contents
+Table Of Content

 What is Ultrasonic Testing?

-Ultrasonic Testing is the process of detecting internal defects by the use of high-frequency sound waves that are non-audible to human ears.
+Ultrasonic Testing detects internal defects using high-frequency sound waves that are non-audible to human ears.
+It can be used to detect flaws inside any solid material.

 The procedure for Ultrasonic Testing entails the generation of high-frequency sound waves using a transducer, which is then directed into the material under examination.